 Scaling and Root planing ( SRP ) is a procedure used to treat active periodontal disease ( bone loss from bacterial invasion in your gums).
 Deep pockets form around your teeth as bone is resorbed; when they get deep enough, it becomes impossible to clean with a simple cleaning.
 The dentist or hygienist will use a fine-tipped ultrasonic scaler and hand instruments to remove bacterial plaque and calculus from your tooth and the root.
 This prevents further bacterial invasion and can stop bone loss!

 Our practice name is named Whittaker Family Dentistry for a reason.
 We see all ages in our practice and take pride in doing so.
 It is very important in the Spokane area for kids to come see us as soon as their first tooth erupts due to lack of water flouridation.
 Baby teeth are very important to keep healthy and strong since they influence the development of the permanent teeth.
 Baby teeth are easily decayed and so regular check-ups are recommended.
 We have the management skills to see most children regardless of behavior or attitude and will be able to take care of their dental needs.

-When a deep cavity reaches the nerve (pulp) of a tooth, it can cause extreme pain, and the only way to relieve this pain is with a root canal.
-Root canals, under the branch of dentistry called endodontics, are performed to remove the dental pulp.
+When a deep cavity reaches the nerve (pulp) of a tooth, it can cause extreme pain, and the only solution is a root canal.
+Root canals are performed to remove the dental pulp.
 The tooth is restored with a crown after instrumentation and the tooth is saved!
 Contrary to belief, root canals are painless with proper anesthesia.
 Most patients have a positive experience with the process.